MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 ## Operations

 SaaS solutions often include a large number of databases or other stores.
-It's important to plan for routine maintenance on your fleet, and explore automation options to manage these tasks efficiently..
+It's important to plan for routine maintenance on your fleet, and explore automation options to manage these tasks efficiently.

 ### Design considerations